 - Eligible students will have been accepted to a Lawrence-affiliated or sponsored international off-campus study program.

 - Applications will be reviewed and evaluated based upon need.
-Need will be determined based upon the student’s demonstrated need as determined by the Financial Aid office and the costs of the program in which they will be participating.
+Need will be determined based upon the student’s demonstrated need as determined by the Financial Aid office, the costs of the program in which they will be participating, and a statement submitted with the application.
 By submitting the application form (on the following page), the student understands that the Office of Financial Aid will access this information and that this will be used in the application review process.
 All applicants should demonstrate unmet financial need by completing their FAFSA information.

 - All recipients of the Helen Barr Rudin Student Study Abroad Grant are required to commit to service to the Off-Campus Programs office through an independently designed project that will bring some aspect of their international education experience back to the Lawrence community and/or to promote off-campus study.
 More information about the follow-up service project can be found here.